tonestrike/passport-discord/README.md

 ## Changes compared to parent library
 - Ability to configure disable_guild_select, and guild_id parameters
 - Fixed bug causing callback to be called twice when get guilds request failed
+- Fixed bug causing the response to be sent twice on error

 ## Usage
 `npm install passport-discord --save`